malhotrachetan/DeciTree/README.md

 > Right now the build works perfectly fine for Python 3.5!

 ## Installation:
-1. Install python3.5 on your machine.
+1. Install python 3.5 on your machine.
 2. Download this repo and unzip it or
 3. Open a terminal and cd into the directry where you wnat to install it.
 4. Type the following command: